khaled-badenjki/Notifier/README.rst

 * Docker & docker-compose for containerization

+* Swagger UI for API documentation

 * SQLite as a memory database

+* Flower for monitoring

 * Tox, PyTest and flake8 for linting and testing